Deal (2008 film): Production

-The World Poker Tour set was shipped to New Orleans for filming.
+Filming was held between April 18 to August 12, 2006.
+The majority of the film was shot for The World Poker Tour, as it set was shipped to New Orleans for filming.

 During the production, Charles Durning treated the cast and crew to a tour of the National World War II Museum in New Orleans, and recounted his own World War II experience at Normandy during the D-Day invasion and in the Battle of the Bulge, where he was wounded and taken prisoner.